-If you are like me, you either have been converting, or want to convert, some favorite baking recipes to gluten-free.
+Have you been converting old favorite baking recipes to gluten-free?
+The easiest fix is to substitute gluten-free flours.
 But are you avoiding gluten-free processed foods?
 If not, it’s possible to end up with something that is no more healthy than your wheat-flour original.

 This post is based largely on a recent blog post by Dr. William Davis, author of The Wheat Belly.
 So who are the “bad guys” of baking?
 Cornstarch, rice flour, tapioca starch, and potato starch.
 (That soft noise you hear is me shuffling over to my baking drawer and sneaking out the gluten-free baking mix.
 Keep or toss?).